 Azure AD Authentication Using SAML

 Configure Azure AD authentication for Catalog using SAML.
-In this guide you will create an Azure AD app, configure claims, and add the certificate to Catalog.
+In this guide you'll create an Azure AD app, configure claims, and add the certificate to Catalog.

 -